 Literature questions on the GED make up less than half of the Reasoning Through Language Arts, Reading test, and taking a practice exam can increase your awareness of what you'll encounter on the exam.
 Requirements for taking the GED vary by state.

 What You Need to Know

-The Reasoning Through Language Arts section of the GED test features a series of texts, of which 25% are literature-based.
-The literature module of the GED tests a student on comprehension and interpretation of passages from classical literature, popular literature and nonfiction.
+There is no specific literature test on the GED, but the Reasoning Through Language Arts section of the GED test features a series of texts with questions, of which 25% are literature passages.
+This module of the GED tests a student on comprehension and interpretation of passages from classical literature, popular literature and other nonfiction.

 What Are the Requirements?

 Those looking to take the GED should check on specific state requirements, but some of the most common include the following: